einarwh/escher-workshop/README.md

 Define `beside` in terms of `besideRatio`.

-What happens if you render `beside f (beside (flip f) (turn f))`?
-How would go about allocating an equal amount of space for three pictures?
+What happens if you render `beside f (beside (turn f) (turn (turn f)))`?
+How would you go about allocating an equal amount of space for three pictures?

+Can you turn the composite picture you just made?

 ### Exercise 6 : quartet